-Finally, it is recognized that faculty members may contribute greatly to the teaching mission through serving successfully as the Department's Undergraduate Director, Graduate Director, Gen-Ed Outcomes Assessment Coordinator, or MOPS (managed online program) Coordinator.
+Finally, it is recognized that faculty members may contribute greatly to the teaching mission through serving successfully as the Department's Undergraduate Director, Graduate Director, MA3 Director, Gen-Ed Outcomes Assessment Coordinator, or AOP (Accelerated Online Program) Coordinator.
 In and of itself, simply occupying one of these Department roles is not evidence of, or an indicator of teaching excellence, and overlaps greatly with an individual faculty member's service role.
 However, sustained outstanding performance, especially as recognized by the Department Chair, can be a contributing factor in "rounding out" an evaluation of teaching excellence.